 • Spread 1 ½ cups of marinara sauce on the bottom of the pan.

-• Combine ricotta cheese, half of the mozzarella cheese, parmesan cheese, Italian seasoning, salt, pepper, and egg in a bowl, along with the wilted spinach.
+• Combine ricotta cheese, cream cheese, half of the mozzarella cheese, parmesan cheese, Italian seasoning, salt, pepper, and egg in a bowl, along with the wilted spinach.
 Fill each shell and arrange them in rows in the baking dish.
 Top with remaining sauce and cheese.

 • Cover with foil.
 Bake 20 minutes.
 Remove foil and bake 5-10 minutes until cheese it melted and starting to brown on top.
 Sprinkle with chopped parsley.